 In use, there is very little functional difference between the two styles.
 It is perhaps very slightly easier to balance a cradle gimbal so that the lens stays still at any angle when you remove your hands from the camera.
 But as long as you have some some control over tilt friction, which you do with the Katana Jr., it’s also possible to set up side mount version in a perfectly balanced state.

-Clamp Style Makes a Difference
+Clamp Style Does Make a Difference

-One thing I will say is that I much prefer using a side mount gimbal when it is fitted with a lever-release Arca clamp.
+One thing I will say, is that I much prefer using a side mount gimbal when it is fitted with a lever-release Arca clamp.
 It feels a little more awkward to mount your lens on a side mount gimbal than a cradle mount, as you have to support the entire weight of the camera and lens in one hand while you close the clamp jaws with the other.
-An action itself that I concede might not be possible for people of some ages, who are also using very heavy lenses.
-With a lever clamp though, locking the clamp jaws is much faster and easier than closing the jaws of a screw-lock clamp, and it also doesn’t require the same amount of dexterity and finger strength.
+An action itself that I concede might not be possible for people of some ages who are also using very heavy lenses.
+With a lever-release clamp, locking the clamp jaws is much faster and easier than closing the jaws of a screw-lock clamp, and it also doesn’t require the same amount of dexterity and finger strength.
 Again, something that might be a consideration for people who suffer from arthritis in their hands.
 Unfortunately (and much to my surprise) ProMediaGear do not make a lever-release clamp, so you can’t spec the side mount version with one.

-I did investigate the possibility of adding a lever clamp from a different brand to the Katana Jr., but was not able to find one that matched the necessary screw hole patterns.
+I did investigate the possibility of adding a lever clamp from a different brand to the Katana Junior, but was not able to find one that matched the necessary screw hole patterns.
 Adding a different clamp using a single central screw is no problem, you can use pretty much any clamp you like.
 But the issue is that you really need some anti-rotation tabs when using it with large lenses, or you’re always going to find that the torque of the lens eventually loosens the clamp.
-You’ll find holes on the Katana Jr. next to the central clamp mounting hole that are designed for anti rotation tabs or screws, but I have not yet found a clamp from another brand that has the same hole pattern.
+You’ll find holes on the Katana Junior next to the central clamp mounting hole that are designed for anti rotation tabs or screws, but I have not yet found a lever-release clamp from another brand that uses the same hole pattern.

 The lack of a lever clamp option leaves the decision between cradle and side mount versions a little less clear to me.
 Generally in the past I have been a huge advocate for the side mount gimbal because it represents a good weight saving.
 That said, even the full cradle version of the Katana Jr. is still 5oz (150g) lighter than the side mount version of, for example, the popular RRS PG-02 gimbal.
 In this instance I would concede that the already light weight of the Katana Jr. does even things out a little more, and I found myself very content with the cradle version for most of my testing.